-The FHA203k loan is a great loan for properties that won’t qualify for a regular FHA loan because they need too much work.
-When buying properties as an owner occupant or an investor I want to get a good deal.
-The problem with getting a good deal on a property is that many times they need work.
-The more work a property needs, the better deal you can get on it!
+The FHA 203k loan is a great loan for properties that won’t qualify for a regular FHA loan because they need too much work.
+We all want to get a good deal when we buy something.
+The problem with getting a good deal on a house is that many times, the house needs work.
 Many lenders will not lend on homes that need a lot of work, which makes it tough for many buyers to get a great deal.
-There are loan options for buyers looking to buy homes that need a lot of work.
-The FHA 203k loan is an awesome product that allows buyers to purchase a home in basically any condition and get a FHA loan.
+However, there are loan options for buyers looking to buy homes that need a lot of work.
+The FHA 203k loan is one of those loans and an awesome product that allows buyers to purchase a home in basically any condition.

 How does the FHA 203k loan work?

 When you get a traditional loan on an owner-occupied home or investment property, most banks will want the property to be in livable condition.
 That means all the major systems must be working and the home must be safe to live in.
 A normal FHA loan and most conventional loans will not work for houses that need a lot of work unless the seller is willing to make repairs before closing.
 If you are buying an REO, short sale, or another type of distressed sale, the owners most likely will not make any repairs before closing.
 This means the buyer must have cash or local bank financing lined up to purchase the home.

 The FHA 203k loan is an FHA loan but adds the ability to finance and make repairs to a house after closing.
 A house can need $10,000 in work or $100,000 in work, and there are FHA 203k loans that will work.
 There are some drawbacks to FHA 203k’s, like higher costs, and you must be an owner-occupant, but they can be a great loan for the right situation.